yt-project/yt/doc/source/examining/loading_data.rst

-If you have a spectral intensity dataset of some sort, and would like to extract emission in particular slabs along the spectral axis of a certain width, ``create_spectral_slabs`` can be used to generate a new file with these slabs as different fields.
-In thise example, we use it to extract individual lines from an intensity cube:
+If you have a spectral intensity dataset of some sort, and would like to extract emission in particular slabs along the spectral axis of a certain width, ``create_spectral_slabs`` can be used to generate a dataset with these slabs as different fields.
+In this example, we use it to extract individual lines from an intensity cube:

 .. code-block:: python